 We plan to keep the site FREE for your use well into the future.

-Our “web team”is located in Idaho and Colorado.
-Webdesigner, George Gormsen, attended Pullman Schools until high school.
-He affiliates with PHS ’97.
+Our “web team”is located in Washington, Idaho and Oregon.
+Webdesigner, Sierra Gormsen, attended Pullman Schools until high school.
+She affiliates with PHS ’97.
 Other web team members, Jerry and Sheryl (Sorenson) Sodorff, and Kay Pierce are PHS ’69.

 In order to better reach most classes and unify our alumni, the PHS 100-Year All Alumni Reunion committee created this website.